COVID-19 Coping Tips & Resources for Staff & Faculty

 - Limit social media exposure and seek out reputable news sources.
 (See the resources list below.)

-- Visit the USF Resources Page for the latest information about University actions, guidance, and resources to keep our community safe and informed.
-Critical information is also posted on Twitter at @usfca (the USF account).
+- Visit the USF Together page for the latest information about University actions, guidance, and resources to keep our community safe and informed.
+You can also check the USF Twitter account at @usfca.

 Tip #2: Take Breaks From News

 - “Staying on top of the news” is one way our brains try to feel in control of an out-of-control situation, but news overload can lead to more anxiety.

 - If you find yourself overloaded with news, turn off push notifications about news on your phone.
 Put limits on how much time you spend and what sort of interactions you have on social media.

 Tip #3: Focus on What You Can Control

 Much has felt scary and unpredictable during the pandemic; one way to cope with these feelings is to focus on what you can control.
 Here are some practical things you can do today:

 - Follow local, USF, state, and CDC guidelines around safety as more and more businesses and institutions return to fully or partially operating in person